josephlw7/setup-your-own-vm/create-a-vm.md

 What do you think would happen if you allocated too much RAM to your VM?
 I believe allocating too much RAM would causes glitches with the VM or make it sluggish.

 Reflections #2
 What settings did you change and why?
-I attended to make setting changes.
-I followed the instructions to click on Devices and select Insert Guest Additions CD Image and nothing happened.
-I went back and check setup.
-It look good.
-I followed all the steps.
-I don't knwo why I can't get anything to happen when I do this.
+I went into the display settings menu of the VM and I enabled the 3D acceleration and I allocated the maximum amount of video memeory available.

 How did your VM perform before and after changing the settings?
-The VM was and is performing well for the before.
-I unfortunately don't have an after to compare it with since I was not able to make the changes, reboot the VM and text it.
-I went back multiple time to the instructions and I made sure I followed them exactly as shown.
+The VM was more sluggish and choppy.
+When I went to play videos they wouldn't fully load at first and when the video did play it chopped the video in half.
+It would only show to top half of the video when playing.
+I would have to expand the video to full screen to see it in full.

 What other settings do you think could be important for optimizing a VM’s performance?
 Use fixed Virtual Hard Disk files to ensure efficient disk and network configurations.
-Prioritize allocating a good portion of the host's RAM to the VM.
+Prioritize allocating a good portion of the host's RAM to the VM but not the full allocation.